|African American Newspapers, 1827-1998|

 |The acquisition of African American Newspapers, Series 1, 1827-1998, honors the service of Dr. Tom Apple as Provost of the University of Delaware, 2009-2012, and is made possible through the support of the Office of the Provost, the Louis L. Redding Diversity Award, and the University of Delaware Library.|

 Internet-delivered database.
 There are three ways to connect:

-Beginning with Freedom’s Journal (NY), the first African American newspaper published in the United States, the titles include The Colored Citizen (KS), Arkansas State Press, Rights of All (NY), Wisconsin Afro-American, New York Age, L’Union (LA), Northern Star and Freeman’s Advocate (NY), Richmond Planet, Cleveland Gazette, The Appeal (MN), and hundreds of others from every region of the U.S.
+African American Newspapers, Series 1, 1827-1998, features more than 270 newspapers from 35 states, including many rare and historically significant 19th-century titles.
+These titles published for or by African Americans constitute valuable primary sources for researchers exploring such diverse disciplines as cultural, literary and social history; ethnic studies and more.
+Beginning with Freedom’s Journal (NY)—the first African American newspaper published in the United States—the titles in this series include The Colored Citizen (KS), Arkansas State Press, Rights of All (NY), Wisconsin Afro-American, New York Age, L'Union (LA), Northern Star and Freeman’s Advocate (NY), Richmond Planet, Cleveland Gazette, The Appeal (MN) and hundreds of others from every region of the U.S.

 |Software Requirements:||Browser requirements|